pedrobslisboa/full-stack-reasonml-country-select/README.md

 - Usage of UniversalPortal for the Select dropdown, avoiding problems with z-index and overflow.
 - CSS modules or Styled components for better styling.
 (Maybe styled-ppx)
 - Better error handling on server side.
+- Create useCombobox hook to handle the select logic.